BiradarScripts/VR-FINAL_PROJECT-2025/README.md

 **Key Observations:**

-* **Dominance of a Single Category**: The `CELLULAR_PHONE_CASE` category dominates the dataset overwhelmingly with about 64,853 entries, representing almost 43% of the entire dataset.
+* **Dominance of a Single Category**: The `CELLULAR_PHONE_CASE` category dominates the dataset overwhelmingly with about 64,853 Listings and 281796 images, representing almost 43% of the entire Listing dataset and 70.7% of total images.
 This indicates a strong skew where one type of product covers a large proportion of data.

-* **Extreme Long Tail**: Conversely, many product categories have fewer than 5 listings under each category, accounting for a combined total of only 0.0033% of the entire dataset.
+* **Extreme Long Tail**: Conversely, many product categories have fewer than 5 listings under each category, accounting for a combined total of only 0.0033% of the entire listing dataset or even close to 0% of total images.

 * **Implications**: These radical imbalances in category representation can bring in substantial bias into model training.
 A model trained from this unbalanced dataset would then perform highly skewed on more represented classes (such as `CELLULAR_PHONE_CASE`) compared to underperforming on classes with few samples.
 This undermines the model's ability to generalize and maintain fair performance on a broad spectrum of product types.